 December to March

-This is the wet season, and bird sightings increase as migrants move in.
-Over 450 bird species have been documented in the park.
+It is the wet season, and bird sightings increase as migrants move in.
+Over 450 bird species can be in the park.

 July to October

-The park is the most popular with tourists, and ample wildlife can are around the rivers.
+The park is the most popular with tourists, and ample wildlife can is around the rivers.
 There are fewer mosquitoes in July and August.

 December to March